 Leg locks are among the most dangerous submissions in BJJ grappling.
 Moreover, they are reachable from almost everywhere and can effectively submit even the toughest grapplers.

 This jiu-jitsu blog post covers everything you need to know about leg locks!
-We will go over the various types of leg locks, how to properly execute them, and what to do to defend against them.
+We will go over the various types of leg locks, how to execute them properly, and what to do to defend against them.
 Stay tuned!

 What Does Leg Lock Mean and How Does It Work?